-The 2021 federal budget proposes to temporarily reduce CIT rates on eligible income from zero-emission technology manufacturing and processing activities by 50% (lowering the general rate to 7.5% and the CCPC rate to 4.5%) for 2022 to 2028, then gradually raise these rates back to status quo by 2032.
+Recently-enacted legislation temporarily reduces CIT rates on eligible income from zero-emission technology manufacturing and processing activities by 50% (lowering the general rate to 7.5% and the CCPC rate to 4.5%) for 2022 to 2028, then gradually raise these rates back to status quo by 2032.
 To qualify for the lower tax rates, at least 10% of the company’s gross revenues from all active businesses carried on in Canada must be derived from eligible zero-emission technology manufacturing and processing activities.

 Provincial/territorial income tax